 When you string a bunch of these transistors together, then you get what’s called a logic gate, which lets you add, subtract, multiply, and divide binary numbers in any way imaginable.
 In a physical circuit, these logic gates have:

 By using a combination of both high and low voltages and sending them through a logic gate’s input, we can make some amazing things happen.
-But at the end of the day, we’re still working with some fundamental questions – do we want to allow a particular logic gate to allow an electric current to pass through, or not?
-While this might seem simplistic at an individual level, chaining all of this logic and decision making together is how we’ve gone to create some amazing digital electronics in such a short period of history.
+But at the end of the day, we’re still working with a fundamental question: do we want to allow a particular logic gate to allow an electric current to pass through, or not?
+While this might seem simplistic at an individual level, chaining all of this logic and decision-making together is how we’ve gone to create some amazing digital electronics in such a short period of history.
 But are logic gates really anything new?

 Logic gates have been around for longer than you’ve been alive, in varying forms of computer technologies.
 What started as mechanical relay switches consisting of an electromagnetic and a set of contacts soon evolved into vacuum tubes for use in televisions, light bulbs, and more in the 1900s.
 And while these vacuum tubes were a lot faster than their relay counterparts, they were just as bulky and unreliable, which led us to the creation of the transistor in 1947.